PontusPilatus/chatbot-pdf/README.md

 Looking at the remaining features, the most impactful next steps would be:
 1. PDF preview - helps users verify they're working with the right document
-2. Export chat history - allows users to save valuable conversations
+2. Multi-file support - enables more complex document interactions
-3. Multi-file support - enables more complex document interactions
+3. Highlight relevant PDF sections - provides better context in responses

 Which feature would you like to implement next?